 It happens to the best of us- Bali Belly is an unfortunate reality of travel to Bali, or anywhere in the developing world.
 More often than not, either you or someone in your group is likely to come down with Bali Belly at some stage throughout your trip.
 There are many types of bacteria that can cause Bali Belly, more formally known as gastroenteritis.
 The most common causes are poor food and water hygiene.

-Fear not, there are ways to treat it and get over it as quickly as possible.
-We have put together some handy tips and recommendations for you in case you find yourself dealing with Bali Belly.
+Fear not though, there are ways to treat it and get over it as quickly as possible, and things you can do to prevent getting it in the first place.
+We’ve “been there and done there” many times over!
+So we have put together some handy tips and recommendations for you that we have found to work best to both prevent Bali Belly, and in the case you find yourself dealing with Bali Belly, how to treat it too.

 - Lack of appetite